section-engineering-education/engineering-education/articles/introduction-to-hapi.js-framework/index.md

 published: true
 url: /engineering-education/introduction-to-hapi/
 title: Introduction to hapi.js Framework
 description: Hapi.js(derived from Http-API) is an open-source Node.js framework used to build powerful and scalable web applications.
+We go over what is Hapi.js - what are some of its features.
 author: peter-kayere
-date: 2020-08-14T00:00:00-07:00
+date: 2020-08-17T00:00:00-08:00
 topics: [Node.js]
 excerpt_separator: <!--more-->
 images: